Childhood Lead Poisoning & Healthcare Providers

 What steps should a healthcare provider take?

-• Communicating blood lead level test results and the possible impact;
+- Communicating blood lead level test results and the possible health impact

-• Overseeing ongoing monitoring of children with blood lead levels above 5 mcg/dL;
+- Overseeing ongoing monitoring of children with blood lead levels above 3.5 mcg/dL

-• Confirmation of capillary blood lead levels above 5mcg/dL with a venous sample;
+- Confirmation of capillary blood lead levels above 3.5 mcg/dL with a venous sample